 We are subject to various factors that can affect our results of operations, which we attempt to mitigate through factors we can control, including continued product development, expanded distribution, pricing and cost control.
-The operational factors that affect our business include the following:
+Certain operational factors that affect our business include the following:

 New product start-up costs.
-When we launch new products, we generally experience an increase in start-up costs, including engineering expenses, expediting costs, testing expenses and marketing expenses, resulting in lower margins after the initial launch of a new product.
+When we launch new products, we generally experience an increase in start-up costs, including engineering expenses, expediting costs, testing expenses, marketing expenses and warranty costs, resulting in lower margins after the initial launch of a new product.
 Margins on new product introductions generally increase over the life of the product as these start-up costs decline and we focus our engineering efforts on product cost reduction.